Ben Keating

-Ben Keating (born August 18, 1971) is an American amateur racing driver and business owner operating out of Victoria, Texas.
-Keating is the owner of 28 car auto dealerships across Texas, The Keating Auto Group.
-Since starting auto racing in 2006, he has competed in many auto races worldwide, including the 24 Hours of Le Mans, 24 Hours of Daytona, Twelve hours of Sebring, and most recently the World Endurance Championship.
-Keating began racing in 2006 after receiving a weekend track driving course as a Christmas present from his wife.
+Benjamin Edward Keating (born August 18, 1971) is an American racing driver and business owner operating out of Victoria, Texas.
+Keating is the owner of 30 car auto dealerships across Texas, The Keating Auto Group.
+Since starting auto racing in 2007, he has competed in many auto races worldwide, including the 24 Hours of Le Mans, 24 Hours of Daytona, 12 Hours of Sebring, and most recently the World Endurance Championship.
+He is the only American driver to have won multiple World Championships.
+Keating began racing in 2007 after receiving a weekend track driving course as a Christmas present from his wife.

 Business life

 Ben Keating has been surrounded by the car industry his entire life.
 Growing up, he washed cars and parked them on the front line at the Ford dealership owned by his father, which provided Keating an inside look into the dynamics of auto dealerships.
 Keating eventually found himself in an internship at Service Group during his junior and senior years at Texas A&M University.

 During his internship in Service Group, Keating trained staff and managers at multiple dealerships.
-In 1996 when he graduated from A&M with a degree in Engineering, Keating sold cars at Covert Ford in Austin, Texas.
-Soon after he became the Used Car Sales Manager at Tomball Ford and later became a minority owner.
+In 1995 when he graduated from A&M with a degree in Engineering, Keating sold cars at Covert Ford in Austin, Texas.
+Soon after he became the Used Car Sales Manager at Tomball Ford which was owned by his father and later became a minority owner himself.

 Keating purchased Port Lavaca Ford in 2002.
 That was followed by Port Lavaca Dodge (2002) then Port Lavaca Chevrolet (2004).
-As of 2022 Keating owns 28 dealerships, generating about $3 billion in annual revenue and selling over 50,000 cars annually.
+As of 2024 Keating owned 30 dealerships, generating about $3 billion in annual revenue and selling over 50,000 cars annually.
+In 2023, the Keating Auto Group was ranked 1st as the Largest Privately Held Auto Group in Texas as well as the 9th Top Privately Held Dealership Group in the United States.
+Automotive News ranked the Keating Auto Group as the 15th Largest Auto Group in the Nation.
+In 2024, Keating was nominated for Time Magazine Dealer of the Year Award.

 At each of his stores the general manager is also a minority partner of the business.